matthewarmstr/ECS-171-Project/README.md

 | Recall    | 0.49033112045593064 | 0.49158825864505606  | −0.00125713818913     |
 | MSE       | 0.0108864577983841  | 0.010906346173480552 | −0.0000198883750965   |

 The initial model has a good accuracy score at roughly 80%, with no noticeable difference between the training and testing results.
-The difference between the recall and MSE is the same, whereas the precision between the training and testing datasets is more significant at 5.56%.
+The recall and MSE between the training and testing predictions are extremely similar, whereas the precision varied slightly more at 5.56%.